basp-group/SARA-CALIB-realdata/README.md

 **Associated paper:**
 > A. Dabbech, A. Repetti, R. Perley, O. M. Smirnov, & Y. Wiaux, Cygnus A jointly calibrated and imaged via non-convex optimisation from JVLA data</a>, <i>Monthly Notices of the Royal Astronomical Society </i>, Jan.
-2021 (Submitted).
+2021 (Submitted),  arXiv:2102.00065.
 # <a href="https://arxiv.org/abs/1701.03689">